cozy/cozy-stack/docs/sharing.md

 #### How can I know if something is shared with me?

-First call the route [GET /permissions/doctype/:doctype/sharedWithMe](permissions.md#get-permissionsdoctypedoctypesharedwithme) to get a list of permissions.
+First, call the route [GET /permissions/doctype/:doctype/sharedWithMe](permissions.md#get-permissionsdoctypedoctypesharedwithme) to get a list of permissions.
 This route will only look for permissions that apply to sharings where the logged-in user is a recipient.

 Now check if your resource is subject to one of those permissions.
 If that's the case then the resource was shared with the logged-in user.